 - It may void your home insurance.

-- You can get sued for hiring an unlicensed contractor for work that requires a license.
+- You can be sued for hiring an unlicensed painter for work that requires a license.

 Can I paint my own house without a license?

 Yes.
 You do not need a license to paint your own home in Tennessee.

 In many states, homeowners can paint both the exterior and interior of their homes without a license or permit.